bitcoin-dev-project/bitcoiner-intro-to-rust/05_vectors_and_results.md

 }
 ```

 How does the program run now?
+Let's see by running `cargo run`.

 We're going to get another compilation error and it's going to be a confusing one:
 `error[E0277]: the size for values of type [u8] cannot be known at compilation time`

 This will make more sense as we develop a better understanding of the difference between arrays, slices and vectors in Rust as well as the difference between the stack and the heap.
-We'll get a better handle on these concepts as we continue on in the course, but let's get an overview of these concepts in the next lesson.
+We'll get a better handle on these concepts as we continue on in the course, but let's get a brief overview of these concepts in the next lesson.

 ### Quiz
 *Notice the last line of this function.
 What will the compiler complain is wrong with this function?
 And why?*